The Psalm 1 Life

 How we live shapes us.
 We don’t get to choose the outcomes.
 We just get to choose which path we take.

-Ancient interpreters saw this psalm as a description of the character of Jesus, so in pursuing this kind of life, we’re actually walking in the footsteps of our Lord.
+Ancient interpreters viewed this psalm as a portrayal of Jesus' character.
+By living this way, we follow in our Lord's footsteps.
 We get to follow him and enjoy the benefits of his living out this psalm perfectly for us.
 When we talk about the Psalm 1 life, we’re actually talking about Jesus.